-The much anticipated summer 2020 exhibition at Sutton Hoo of artefacts from two of the UKs most important archaeological excavations has been postponed.
-The exhibition was to combine Anglo Saxon pieces from the recently discovered Staffordshire Hoard with the original finds from the Sutton Hoo burial mounds, believed to be the resting place of King Raedwald, the 6th century King of East Anglia.
-The High Hall exhibition space at Sutton Hoo reopened on 24 August.
-On display are reproductions of certain iconic objects along with original artefacts recovered from the burial site.
+The much anticipated and postponed exhibition at Sutton Hoo of artefacts from two of the UKs most important archaeological excavations will now take place in 2022 from May to October.
+The exhibition brings together Anglo Saxon pieces from the recently discovered Staffordshire Hoard with the original finds from the Sutton Hoo burial mounds, believed to be the final resting place of King Raedwald, the 6th century King of East Anglia.

 Much of the work in the King’s Ship burial was the work of one craftsman, and this display in Sutton Hoo shows how cloisonné items were made, a technique used in the items found in both excavations.